imagej/imagej.github.io/_pages/plugins/trackmate/actions/index.md

+---
 title: TrackMate actions
 categories: [Segmentation,Tracking]
 logo: /media/logos/trackmate-300p.png
 description: TrackMate actions
 artifact: sc.fiji:TrackMate

-# TrackMate actions.
+---

-Actions are miscalleneous features that plug TrackMate with various capabilities.
+Actions are miscellaneous features that plug TrackMate with various capabilities.
 In the GUI you can find them in the very last panel.
 We document some of them here.

 - [Export to the Cell-Tracking-Challenge file format](/plugins/trackmate/actions/trackmate-ctc-exporter)